puppetlabs/puppet-docs/source/puppet/4.5/reference/ssl_attributes_extensions.markdown

 If your deployment doesn't match one of these descriptions, you might not need this feature.

-## Timing: When Data Can be Added to CSRs and Certificates
+## Timing: When data can be added to CSRs and certificates

 When Puppet agent starts the process of requesting a catalog, it first checks whether it has a valid signed certificate.
 If it does not, it generates a key pair, crafts a CSR, and submits it to the certificate authority (CA) Puppet master.
 The steps are [covered in more detail in the reference page about agent/master HTTPS traffic][cert_request].